View NetApp Data Classification compliance reports

 The following reports are available for Data Classification:

-• Data Discovery Assessment report: Provides a high-level analysis of the scanned environment to highlight the system's findings and to show areas of concern and potential remediation steps.
+Data discovery assessment report: Provides a high-level analysis of the scanned environment to highlight the system's findings and to show areas of concern and potential remediation steps.
+This report is available in the Governance dashboard.

-• Data Mapping report: Provides information about the size and number of files in your systems.
+Full data mapping overview report: Provides information about the size and number of files in your systems.
 This includes usage capacity, age of data, size of data, and file types.
+This report is available in the Governance dashboard.

-• Data Subject Access Request report: Enables you to extract a report of all files that contain information regarding a data subject's specific name or personal identifier.
+Data Subject Access Request report: Enables you to extract a report of all files that contain information regarding a data subject's specific name or personal identifier.
+This report is available in the Compliance dashboard.

-• HIPAA report: Helps you identify the distribution of health information across your files.
+HIPAA report: Helps you identify the distribution of health information across your files.
+This report is available in the Compliance dashboard.

-• PCI DSS report: Helps you identify the distribution of credit card information across your files.
+PCI DSS report: Helps you identify the distribution of credit card information across your files.
+This report is available in the Compliance dashboard.

-• Privacy Risk Assessment report: Provides privacy insights from your data and a privacy risk score.
+Privacy risk assessment report: Provides privacy insights from your data and a privacy risk score.
+This report is available in the Compliance dashboard.

 Select the systems for reports